 -rw-r--r-- 1 VBR09 tpl_sky_pdd_jira_user 6280 Aug 20 14:42 template_instance_swap.s

 The file template_instance_swap.s contains the assembly code generated by the compiler.
-You can open the file and examine the compiler generated assembly version of the template function swap().
-Also, in the command line you can search for the template function name in the assembly code as the following:
+You can open this file to examine the compiler generated assembly version of the function template swap().
+You can also search for the template function name directly.
+Do this from the command line within the assembly file, as shown below.

 $ cat template_instance_swap.s | grep -i swap